 Improving State and Local Government Cyber Resilience

 Cyberattacks and ransomware plague the state and local governments and cost taxpayers billions of dollars.
-Cyberattacks cost organizations about $18.88 billion in recovery costs and downtime in 2020, and municipal governments were subject to 45% ransomware attacks in the past 12 months.
+Cyberattacks cost organizations about $18.88 billion in recovery costs and downtime in 2020, and municipal governments were subject to 45% of ransomware attacks in the past 12 months.
 That is why the recent Infrastructure bill is so important in assisting agencies at all state and local government levels with funding their cybersecurity.

 Passed by the House of Representatives the evening of November 5th and signed into law the next day, the $1.2 trillion Infrastructure bill (H.R.
 3684) has a significant cybersecurity component.
 The bill authorizes $1.9 billion in spending for specific cybersecurity initiatives and moves state and local governments toward improving cyber resilience.